-Jacqueline Chattopadhyay is an Assistant Professor in the Department of Political Science and Public Administration at the University of North Carolina at Charlotte.
-She is a faculty member in UNC Charlotte’s Gerald G. Fox Master of Public Administration Program and in UNC Charlotte’s doctoral program in Public Policy.
-She is also an affiliated faculty member of UNC Charlotte’s Gerontology Program, and a member of UNC Charlotte’s Honors Faculty.
+Jacqueline Chattopadhyay is an Associate Professor in the Department of Political Science and Public Administration at the University of North Carolina at Charlotte.
+She is a faculty member in UNC Charlotte’s doctoral program in Public Policy and in UNC Charlotte’s Gerald G. Fox Master of Public Administration Program.
+She is also an affiliated faculty member of UNC Charlotte’s Gerontology Program, a participating faculty member in UNC Charlotte’s doctoral program in Health Services Research starting Nov.
+2020, and a member of UNC Charlotte’s Honors Faculty.

 She earned her Ph.D. in Government & Social Policy from Harvard University in 2012 and her B.A.
 (Political Science; Economics) from the University of California, Irvine in 2005.
-Her research focuses on American politics with emphases on social policy, health policy, and immigration.
-In particular, she studies fluctuations in the American welfare state; citizen interactions with regulatory and safety-net policies; households’ navigation of public and private insurance products; and the politics of policy implementation, resilience, and retrenchment.
+Her work considers health policy, aging policy, and antipoverty policy in the United States, and she has also published on the topic of immigrant political incorporation.
+Her current research examines health policy (Affordable Care Act; Medicare; Medicaid) and aging policy (long-term care; family caregiving; aging in place).